Remi-Gau/eCobidas/how_to_render_the_checklist.md

 **WARNING**

 If you are trying to render the checklist and it does not work, it could mean that some of the schema references could point to URI whose content might have changed.
-The best in this case is to git rebase the most recent changes on the master branch on the ReproNim schema-standardization repository onto the branch you are trying to render.
+The best in this case is to git rebase the most recent changes on the master branch on the ReproNim reproschema repository onto the branch you are trying to render.
 ____